thomasleveil/docker-jenkins-dsl-ready/README.md

 ---------------------

 You can add DSL scripts to the [`dsl/`][dsl-dir] directory.
-When you build the docker image, those scripts will be stored and deployed to your Jenkins HOME directory when your container will be run.
+When you build the docker image, those scripts will be copied to the _SeedJob_ workspace when the container will be run.